-In the afternoon, after services, we will visit the Pantheon, the ancient Roman temple to "All the Gods," which is one of the best preserved and most ancient buildings in Rome, erected 27-25BC and is today a Roman Catholic Church.
-The Pantheon looks like a pretty typical ancient pagan temple from the outside, but this is one of the most influential buildings in history.
-Its dome was the model for the dome of the cathedral in Florence which launched the Renaissance, for Michelangelo's dome for St. Peter's Basilica and even the dome of the Capitol Building in Washington, DC.
-The dome of the Pantheon was the largest there was for more than a millennium, until the Renaissance.
+Pantheon was the largest there was for more than a millennium. until the Renaissance.
 It is as high as it is wide: 142 feet from floor to rooftop and from side to side.
 The dome is made from concrete that gets lighter and thinner as it reaches the top.
 The walls at the base are 23 feet thick and made from heavy travertine concrete; near the top of the dome, the walls are less than 5 feet thick and are made with a lighter volcanic rock (pumice) mixed in.
-At the very top of the dome is its oculus, or eye-in-the-sky, some 30 feet across and the only source of light for the interior.
+At the very top of the dome is its oculus, or eye-in-thesky, some 30 feet across and the only source of light for the interior.
 The millennia old floor has holes in it and slants towards the edges to let rainwater drain off.
 In more recent times the Pantheon has been used as a burial place for two of Italy's modern royalty and, more importantly, the Renaissance painter Raphael (1483-1520), some of whose work we saw in the Vatican Museum, is entombed to the left of the main altar in a glass case.
 The Latin inscription on his tomb reads: "In life, Nature feared to be outdone by him; in death, she feared that she would die."
 A humble man!
-Tonight we say farewell to Rome.
+This was our final day in Rome.